Add information "is the pull request up to date?" in the PR page

 You say "information is shown nicely in the automated comment at the bottom".
 I'm not sure what location you are thinking about.
 Is it still near the top, near the "update commits" button and list of commits?
 Or is it at the very bottom after the full diff?

-Updated by Redmine Integration about 2 years ago
+Updated by Redmine Integration over 3 years ago

 - Status changed from New to Resolved